nicolehao34/nicolehao34.github.io/index.md

 As a first-generation college student, I’ve witnessed countless brilliant young minds being **excluded** from educational opportunities throughout my life, not because of a lack of potential, but because of systemic limitations.

 This is why I am an ardent advocate for educational access through **EdTech**.
-I focus on designing, building, and advertising tools that integrate VLMs, RAG, Robotics, and, most importantly, **human compassion**, to make a difference in education.

 I believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.

 **Fun fact**: I go on mediation retreats.
 No, don't get me started on Buddhism (and my screen time).